We strive to help people restore motion, optimize strength, prevent injury and enhance life.

 Whether you’re a novice taking the first steps toward fitness or an exercise fanatic hoping to optimize your results, a well-rounded fitness training program is essential.

-- Neuromuscular Re-Education: Neuromuscular reeducation is a general term that refers to techniques that attempt to retrain the neuromuscular system to function properly.
+Neuromuscular re-education is a general term referring to techniques that attempt to retrain the neuromuscular system to function properly.

-- Modalities: Physical therapists use a variety of modalities to help treat their patients.
+Physical therapists use a variety of modalities to help treat their patients.
 There are a variety of treatment modalities that can help strengthen, relax, and heal muscles.
-Such as, cold and hot packs, ultrasound, TENS units, and electrical stimulation.
+Such as cold and hot packs, ultrasound, TENS units, and electrical stimulation.